-- Listen for any alarming or unusual sounds;
+- Listen for any alarming or unusual sounds

-- Smell for any unusual or foul odors;
+- Smell for any unusual or foul odors

-- Clean the area around your air conditioner to ensure that it has proper airflow around the entire unit.
+- Clean the area around your air conditioner to ensure that it has proper airflow around the entire unit

 One of the best ways to ensure that your air conditioner is running as efficiently as possible is to simply change your air filter.
 A clean air filter will improve air flow through your ducting and can help trap allergens and dust particles that are no longer being caught by your dirty air filter.

 Your thermostat controls your air conditioner and tells it when to heat and cool your house.
 Be sure you’ve adjusted your thermostat for your preferred spring and summer settings.
 Many new thermostats will allow you to set a range of temperatures, which will allow you to heat your home on the chilly spring mornings and cool your home when things begin to get hot in the afternoons.
-If you’d be interested in upgrading your thermostat, give the experts at Blue Best a call to discuss your options.
+If you’d be interested in upgrading your thermostat, give the experts at Blue Best Heating & Air a call to discuss your options.

 A good practice to ensure the longevity of your heating and cooling system is to have it regularly serviced by a technician.
 Check out our blog here for a list of what you can expect when you are schedule the services of AC Tune-up in Salt Lake City performed by a Blue Best Heating & Air technician.